INNA-KUSHNIRR1/Travel-Trucks/README.md

 **TravelTrucks** is a project showcasing the functionality of a camper rental website.
 The web application includes several pages, such as a homepage, a catalog page, and a single camper page with reviews and a booking form.
+The application is built with responsive design, ensuring a smooth user experience both on desktop and mobile devices.

 ## 🎯 Project Goals